nexmo-community/ios-push-uploader/README.md

 <img src="https://developer.nexmo.com/assets/images/Vonage_Nexmo.svg" height="48px" alt="Nexmo is now known as Vonage" />

-This project is an online alternative for uploading your push certificates to Vonage.
+This project is an online alternative for uploading your iOS push certificates to Vonage.
 You can learn more about it in the [push notifications guide](https://developer.nexmo.com/client-sdk/setup/set-up-push-notifications/ios#upload-your-certificate).

+The Android version of this tool can be found [here](https://github.com/nexmo-community/ios-push-uploader).

 ## Welcome to Vonage